BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 * **[Appendix IV: Preserving Assets for Your Heirs](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#appendix-iv-preserving-assets-for-your-heirs)** — Why asset preservation is important.
 * **[Appendix V: Sample Letter to Heirs](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Scenario-Multisig.md#appendix-v-sample-letter-to-heirs)** — What to say about your assets.

+### Initial Questions

+The following decisions are required for this procedure.
+You will be prompted in individual steps, but may wish to prepare by making the decisions now.

+1. What will be your primary storage location for your key backups? (**Step A**)
+   * More information is included in the Step, but a bank is recommended.
+2. What will be your secondary storage locale for your key backups? (**Step A**)
+   * More information is included in the Step, but work or a friend's house is recommended.
+3. Do you want to use the default software and hardware setup? (**Steps B-F**)
+   * The default scenario uses Sparrow as a transaction coordinator.
+   * The default scenario requires two iOS or MacOS devices and a Foundation Devices Passport.
+   * The **Alternative Signing Devices** section lists other devices that can be plugged in if you don't own the defaults.
+4. Do you have an extra MicroSD for backing up your SSKR shares? (**Steps D-E**)
+   * If so, use the "Suggested Resilience Improvement" to "Use MicroSD Cards for SSKR Recovery Backup".
+5. Do you have a trusted cloud account for storing encrypted documents? (**Steps A, F-G**)
+   * If so, use the "Suggested Resilience Improvement" to "Use Cloud Backup"

+If you are an experiened user, you may wish to also consult the **Alternative Steps** for other options.

 ### Requirements

 The following items are necessary for this procedure, and should be purchased[^sca] in advance of your setting up this scenario.